bakirillov/cnportraits/README.md

 positional arguments:
 *  Directory   Input directory
-*  Duration    Duration of animation (Currently ignored)
+*  FPS         FPS of animation

 ## To do:
 1. Distance computation as described in the paper;
-2. Animation of portrait changes given changes in the network structure;
-    * get the proper .gif generation working;